-Trails & Hiking – The Appalachian Trail and more
+Trails & Hiking – The Appalachian Trail and much more

 Carter County is criss-crossed with numerous hiking trails, including some of the most beautiful and challenging sections of America’s crown jewel, the Appalachian Trail.

 The AT in Carter County winds along the Tennessee/North Carolina border and over 6,285-foot Roan Mountain before descending to Watauga Lake at 1,959 feet.
 After crossing 318-foot-high Watauga Dam, it heads up the spine of Iron Mountain, with breathtaking views of the lake almost 1,500 feet below.
 It’s challenging, and hikers must be prepared for long, steep climbs and descents, rough terrain, and rapidly changing weather in the high elevations.
 Snow has been recorded in every month on Roan Mountain, where temperatures falling into the mid-30s in mid-summer are not unheard-of.
 But the reward is some of the most spectacular scenery on the entire trail, including a visit to Roan Mountain’s world-famous rhododendron gardens.